 How to Create a Rental with Proration

-- When you are creating this rental, you must add rental rates to inventory items managed in this rental for proration to be calculated correctly
+- When you are creating this rental, you must add rental rates to inventory items for proration to be calculated correctly

 If you follow these steps above in this order proration will be calculated automatically.